jannotti/recover-algo-word/README.md

 ./recover-algo-word.py sugar police obvious access blur situate brown home useful manual coffee erase pipe deputy panic make radar scrap print glide abstract kind absorb matrix
 ```

+Since you only gave 24 words and no indication of where the 25th
-Now, 51,200 possibilities must be considered (2048 possibilitues in
+should go, 51,200 possibilities must be considered (2048 possibilitues
-each of 25 locations).
-That still doesn't take long, but the real
+in each of 25 locations).
+That still doesn't take long, but an
-problem is that 20 valid mnemonics are generated.
-Usually, I'd expect
+annoyance is that 20 valid mnemonics are found.
+Usually, I'd
-closer to 25 in this situation, but there are some constraints that
+expect closer to 25 in this situation, but there are some constraints
-make it impossible to find a mnemonic for each possible missing
+that make it impossible to find a mnemonic for each possible missing
 spot.
 The address for each mnemonic is printed, and perhaps that will
 jog your memory.
 If you had recalled your mnemonic started with G,
 you might have given `--address G` as an extra command line argument,